 Oil supplies B-plan

+But some experts are not so pessimistic about the Gulf tension affecting oil supplies.
+They say the US refineries could quickly switch to Canadian and Gulf of Mexico production if necessary.
+US officials are also monitoring the situation in the oil market as tension in the Gulf region pushed oil prices up over the recent weeks.
 Until now, the United States had consistently decreased its dependence on foreign oil and from the Gulf region in particular.
 US domestic oil production has been surging in the last three years and is up 10% this year through exploring deposits in Texas and North Dakota.
 The US administration is reportedly considering releasing oil reserves if a military conflict breaks out.